isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <td rowspan="1" colspan="1">
 <p>Students must wear their hair neatly.
 Fringes must be neat and above the
 eyebrows.
 Students with long fringes must use plain hair clips or hair bands.
 The long fringes are not to be tucked behind the ears.
-Hair length which touches the shoulder must be tied up.
-Only black hair accessories are allowed.&nbsp;</p>
+Hair that touches the shoulder must be tied up.
+Only black hair accessories are allowed.</p>
 </td>
 </tr>
 <tr>